imt-mobisyst/pkg-multibot/docs/real.md

 > ⚠️ NOT WORKING

-Pibot : Uncomment this line in the `mb6-space/bin/start-tbot.sh` file
+On the Raspberry PI : Uncomment this line in the `mb6-space/bin/start-tbot.sh` file
 ```bash
 ROS_DOMAIN_ID=99 ros2 launch multibot multibot.launch.py type:="namespace"
 ```